zachrburke/throw-up/content/blog/lapis-implementation.md

       :value()
     => "moe is 21"

-Lapis has it's own idea of how to create a views which I'm sure some of you will find a bit wacky.
-Here is a snippet of the code used to generate the view for this very page
+Lapis has it's own idea of how to create a view which I'm sure some of you will find a bit wacky.
+Here is a snippet of the code used in my layout

     content: =>
-      article class: 'some_class', id: 'some_id' ->
+        html_5 ->

+          head ->
+            link rel: "icon", href: '/content/images/barf.ico'
+            title if @Title then @Title else 'throw up;'

+          body ->
+            header ->
+              hgroup ->
+                div ->
+                  small "var up = new Exception();"
+                  h3  "throw up;"

               section ->

-          if @Post
-            small 'posted sometime around ' .. @Post.PubDate

-          unless @errors
-            raw @PostBody # raw dumps text as straight html
-            @RenderDisqus!
+                 ul ->
+                  li ->
+                    a href: 'http://twitter.com/zach_no_beard', target: '_blank', ->
+                      i class: 'icon-twitter'
+                  li ->
+                    a href: 'https://github.com/zach-binary', target: '_blank', ->
+                      i class: 'icon-github'
+                  li ->
+                    a href: 'http://ren.itch.io', target: '_blank', ->
+                      small 'itch'

 So what is this?
 Well, this is moonscript.
 What we have here is a very clever use of moonscript syntax.
-I have a view called Index, and in that view I have a content method which defines a template for my view.  from there you can call just about any method you want, and if that method name isn't defined somewhere then it will be reflected into an html element.
+I have a view called Index, and in that view I have a content method which defines a template for my view.
+From there you can call just about any method you want, and if that method name isn't defined somewhere then it will be reflected into an html element.
 The first parameter can be a table defining any number of attributes you want attached to that element.
 You can pass in a callback that will generate output to be nested in that element, or for brevity, you can pass in a single value if you only want a small amount of content to be stored in that element.
+The result is a templating language that resembles [Jade](http://jade-lang.com/)

 This is an interesting approach since most people would hand you a view and say "it's just data", but here I'm handing you a view and I'm saying "it's just code."
 At the same time, I can see how this approach could be very powerful, yet it's clean and understandable.
 It may be considered overkill for view generation though.

 If this approach is too magical, then you can always introduce a templating engine.
 Here I use a template to render the disqus widget because dumping the html for that in my moonscript views looked pretty ugly to me.

+    content: =>
+        article ->
+          section ->

+            if @Post
+              small 'posted sometime around ' .. @Post.PubDate

+            unless @errors
+              raw @PostBody
+              @RenderDisqus!
+            else
+              raw @errors

     RenderDisqus: =>
       status, error = pcall ->